 Dandruff Clinical Trials Experience

 Intertek has considerable experience with conducting dandruff clinical studies to determine the efficacy and safety of novel treatments such as shampoos developed to address moderate to severe scalp Dandruff or Seborrheic Dermatitis (pityriasis capitis).
-Our team can run placebo-controlled studies determining the safety and efficacy of treatments from our network of clinical study centres.
+Our team can run placebo-controlled studies determining the safety and efficacy of treatments from our clinical study centre in Paris, France.